Operation-Winter/mamba-backend-vapor/README.md

 #### Invalid Session

-- `0001`: The specified session code doesn't exist or is no longer available.
+- `0001`: The specified session code doesn't exist or the password provided is invalid.

 #### Invalid Command